 Practical Information for Visiting Casa Batlló:

-Entry fee: rather expensive, check here.
+- Entry fee: Check here.
 Free entry with the Barcelona Pass and a discount with the Barcelona Card

 3. Casa Milà | La Pedrera

-One of my very favorite Gaudi attractions in Barcelona is the intriguing Casa Milà.
-Or, as it’s more commonly known, La Pedrera, which translates to “The Quarry.”
+One of my personal favorite Gaudi attractions in Barcelona is the captivating Casa Milà, more commonly known as La Pedrera, meaning “The Quarry.”

-The undulating facade isn’t a load bearing wall.
-It’s a self supporting curtain wall that connects to the internal structure of each floor via curved iron beams.
+Interestingly, the undulating facade is not merely a load-bearing wall.
+Instead, it acts as a self-supporting curtain wall, connecting to the internal structure of each floor through gracefully curved iron beams.

-This gave Gaudí freedom to create irregular floor plans.
-It was one of his cutting edge architectural innovations.
+This innovative approach granted Gaudi the freedom to create irregular floor plans, marking it as one of his groundbreaking architectural innovations.

 It’s filled with whimsical structures, lording over and guarding the building.
 Some chimneys are freestanding structures.
 Others are joined in groups of 3 or 4.
 Some are covered with fragments of marble and broken tile.